Lease insurance—what exactly is it?

 In the multifamily industry, apartment lease insurance is a completely new insurtech product designed to totally eliminate costly security deposits, drawn-out surety bond applications, and confusing guarantee programs, all of which are burdensome for both residents and operators.
 LeaseLock deploys lease insurance through its Zero Deposit Platform and unlike common “deposit alternatives” in the rental housing market, lease insurance is designed to replace security deposits with seamless insurance technology and provide apartment operators enhanced protection on every single lease.

 Instead of paying a costly upfront deposit upon move-in, renters pay a small monthly deposit waiver fee along with their rent.
-In turn, the property is protected against missed rent and damages with about $5,000 coverage on a standard plan.
+In turn, the property is protected against missed rent and damages with about $3,000 coverage on the preferred plan.

 One of the defining features of lease insurance is that it’s the only product designed to protect the property management company and asset owner — meaning properties gain remarkably more coverage than they would with a traditional deposit, which significantly reduces bad debt.